department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Medical records that show you have 1 of the 15 conditions listed above, **and**

-- A copy of VA Form 10-10068b: The Camp Lejeune Family Member Program Treating Physician Report (your doctor needs to fill it out and sign it)
+- [The Camp Lejeune Family Member Program Treating Physician Report](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b)(VA Form 10-10068b).
+Your doctor needs to fill it out and sign it.

 [DANNY: right hand column callout area]
 Need help?